swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 !!! question

     **Why Poetry?**

     Poetry is a tool to manage Python dependencies.
 It is a more robust and user-friendly alternative to `pip`.
 It is also more suitable for reproducibility and collaboration by creating a lock file that can be used to recreate the exact same environment.

+    For example, freezing the version of a dependency in a `requirements.txt` file is not enough to ensure reproducibility.
+The `requirements.txt` file only specifies the version of the dependency at the time of installation.
+If dependencies of the dependency are updated, the version of the dependency might change without you knowing it.
+This is why Poetry creates a lock file that contains the exact version of all the dependencies and their dependencies.

 Your helpful colleague provided you some steps to reproduce the experiment.